Squalane vs Hyaluronic Acid – Which Hydrates Better?

 Skin Type:

-Dry skin: Both squalane and hyaluronic acid can be beneficial.
-Consider a richer hyaluronic acid serum and a cream-based squalane moisturizer.
+Dry skin: For drier skin, consider pairing a richer hyaluronic acid serum with a cream-based squalane moisturizer.

 Sensitive skin: Both ingredients are generally well-tolerated, but always patch test new products.